Sosaku Kokeshi entitled: “Shinto shukujo | Shinto Lady” by Yajima, Shuiho

 Collector's note – descriptive qualities, standard characteristics & ornamentation styles:

-The majority of Yajima-san’s figures are tall, tapered and elongated elegant bodies simply painted and decorated with carved motifs, typically plum blossoms.
-This type of treatment gives the desired dimension and texture.
-The obi beautifully balances his dolls and is typically understated.
-His doll heads on elongated necks can take on different positions, reminding us of the gentle spirit of women throughout the country, as well as giving the doll personality.
-It is not unusual to see Yajima combine woods to give excitement to a doll.
+The majority of Yajima-san’s figures are tall, tapered, and elongated elegant bodies simply painted and decorated with carved motifs, typically plum blossoms.
+The diversity in the type of individualized treatment gives a desired and unusual dimension and texture.
+The obi on his dolls are always unique to that figure and beautifully balances his dolls which is typically understated.
+His doll heads incorporate elongated necks taking on different positions, reminding us of the gentle spirit of women throughout the country, as well as affording the doll's personality.
+Other doll heads are directly attached to the body with expressive positioning.
+Most of the motifs incorporated into the figure represent seasonal flowers, both real and abstract in execution in rendition.
+It is not unusual to see Yajima combine woods to giving excitement to a doll.